neyssacadet/aws-saa-notes/VPC/Subnets.md

 Subnets are AZ resilient.
 If an AZ fails, so does the subnet as well as any services that are running only within that one subnet.

-The subnet by default uses IPv4, but it can be configured to use IPv6.
+The subnet by default uses IPv4 (subset of the VPC CIDR), but it can be configured to use IPv6.

 The CIDR that a subnet uses cannot overlap with any other subnets in that VPC.
+Subnets can communicate with other subnets in the VPC freely.

-There are 5 reserves IP addresses for each subnet:
+There are 5 reserved IP addresses for each subnet:
+IP addresses that you cannot use.
 - Network address
 - Network address + 1 (VPC router)
 - Network address + 2 Reserved DNS